-As per February 2018 over 2000 parties from over countries have been registered with Pharmabridge; about two thirds of them are living in developing countries or transitional countries (DC), mainly in Africa and Asia, and many are asking for support.
+Due to the dedication and commitment of the Founding Pharmabridge Coordinator, Agathe Wehrli, a global community continues to grow to improve pharmacy practice and services through promoting learning and exchange opportunities.
+Over 2000 parties from 110 countries have registered with Pharmabridge; about two thirds of them are living in developing countries or transitional countries (DC), mainly in Africa and Asia, and many are asking for support and exchange.

 They are mainly individual pharmacists, working in the following practice areas:

 - Faculties or schools of pharmacy

 - Hospital pharmacy